pnlong/cse15l-lab-reports/lab-report-1.md

 Hello.class  Hello.java  messages  README
 ```

 - Here, I call `ls lecture1` from */home*, where *lecture1* is a directory within the */home* directory.
-It printed the contents of */home* (note that *lecture1* is the only directory or file in */home*).
+It printed the contents of the directory */home/lecture1*.
 When calling `ls` with a directory as an argument, it works as expected, printing out the contents of the provided directory.
 This is the correct usage of the `ls` command.
 This is not an error.

 ```
 [user@sahara ~]$ pwd
 /home
-[user@sahara ~]$ ls
+[user@sahara ~]$ ls lecture1
-lecture1
+Hello.class  Hello.java  messages  README
 ```

 - Here, I call `ls Hello.java` from */home/lecture1*, where *Hello.java* is a file in the directory */home/lecture1*.
-Passing a file path to the `ls` command doesn't make much sense, as the `ls` command is meant for listing the contents of a directory.
+Passing a file path to the `ls` command doesn't make much sense, as the `ls` command is meant for listing the contents of a **directory**.
 However, doing so simply returned the exact filepath that I passed to the `ls` command.
 This is not an error, though calling `ls` on a file seems pretty redundant.

 ```
 [user@sahara ~/lecture1]$ pwd